romangrubic/Star-Trek-Django/README.md

 I am a big Star Trek fan so for my last project with Code Institute, I decided to make a Star Trek web-site, where beside creating account and purchasing a product via Stripe, user can also read news from Star Trek franchise, find games about Star Trek and join discussions about Star Trek in a discussion forum.
-Users can also chat via private messaging system and edit their profiles so beside this project being a web-shop, it is also a form of social network for people who like Star Trek.
+Users can also chat via private messaging system and edit their profiles so beside this project being a web-shop, it is also a social network for people who like Star Trek.

 [Back to top](#summary)